sinnerschrader/jscoderetreat/README.md

 1. Keep code small (30 minutes)

    - Only 4 lines per function/method
+   - Make your universe endless in any direction
+     (no width and height constraint)

 1. Pairing by "navigator driver" (30 minutes) https://gist.github.com/jordanpoulton/607a8854673d9f22c696